splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 * To send data to ``splunkPlatform``:

-   * Splunk Enterprise 8.0 or later.
+   * Splunk Enterprise 8.0 or higher.
    * A minimum of one Splunk platform index ready to collect the log data.
 This index is used for ingesting logs.
    * An HTTP Event Collector (HEC) token and endpoint.
-See :new-page:`https://docs.splunk.com/Documentation/Splunk/8.2.0/Data/UsetheHTTPEventCollector <https://docs.splunk.com/Documentation/Splunk/8.2.0/Data/UsetheHTTPEventCollector>` and :new-page:`https://docs.splunk.com/Documentation/Splunk/8.2.0/Data/ScaleHTTPEventCollector <https://docs.splunk.com/Documentation/Splunk/8.2.0/Data/ScaleHTTPEventCollector>`.
+See :new-page:`Set up and use HTTP Event Collector in Splunk Web <https://docs.splunk.com/Documentation/Splunk/8.2.0/Data/UsetheHTTPEventCollector>` and :new-page:`Scale HTTP Event Collector <https://docs.splunk.com/Documentation/Splunk/8.2.0/Data/ScaleHTTPEventCollector>`.
    * ``splunkPlatform.endpoint``.
 URL to a Splunk instance, for example: ``"http://localhost:8088/services/collector"``.
    * ``splunkPlatform.token``.
 Splunk HTTP Event Collector token.